Table of Contents

 Other pet insurance restrictions you may encounter

-• Cruciate ligament conditions are fairly common and expensive to treat.
-Some pet policies will let you seek treatment after you sit through a Exclusion period when first signing up for insurance (e.g. six months).
+- Cruciate ligament conditions are fairly common and expensive to treat.
+Some pet policies will let you seek treatment after you sit through a waiting period when first signing up for insurance (e.g. six months).

-You are also unable to claim for treatments you’re currently sitting a Exclusion period for.
-Exclusion periods can range from 30 days to six months.
+You are also unable to claim for treatments you’re currently sitting a waiting period for.
+Waiting periods can range from 30 days to six months.

 Don’t wait until it’s too late